 Sets the allowed key exchange (KEX) methods to be offered to the server.
 List the KEX names in a comma-separated list.
 For example:

 '''

 --kexs diffie-hellman-group14-sha224@ssh.com,diffie-hellman-group14-sha256@ssh.com

 '''

+Value any allows all supported algorithms.
 Enter help as the value to view the currently supported KEX methods.